isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         cout << s;    // Bad: we don't know if that s points to a zero-terminated array of char;
                       // assume it does not or use zstring delete q;     // Bad: we don't know if *q is allocated on the free store;
-                      //assume it does not or use owner }
+                      // assume it does not or use owner }

 better